Top 16 online proofing tools for faster feedback

 Ashore Homepage View

 Ashore offers online proofing for creatives.
 It’s designed for client-facing approval automation for agencies and studios.
-Teams can build branded approval processes by defining stages, assigning approvers, and attaching white-labeled email templates.
-Clients access proofs through a branded portal without needing a login.
+You can use it to build branded approval processes by defining stages, assigning approvers, and attaching white-labeled email templates.

-Ashore is a strong choice for smaller agencies that prioritize a branded client experience.
+Ashore is a strong choice for smaller agencies that want to create a cohesive client review experience.
 That said, it’s less suited to teams that need complex multi-stakeholder internal workflows or a broad range of integrations.

 Best for:

-Freelancers and small agencies that want white-labeled client portals and automated approval processes to reduce manual follow-up.
+Freelancers and small agencies that want branded client portals and automated approval processes to reduce manual follow-up.

 Pricing: